Fyrest/TBAGNet/README.md

 ## Environment and Installation

 The implementation requires Python, PyTorch, and a CUDA-capable environment for GPU evaluation.
-Exact package requirements are provided in:
+Minimum package requirements are provided in:

 - `requirements.txt`
 - `environment.yml`